 Jump to These Online Databases:

-Is a directory of every online archive department of France listed (Archives Departementales en ligne) Most of the Departments are free to access.
+- Archives of France Is a directory of every online archive department of France listed (Archives Departementales en ligne) The Archives of each department are free to use.
+Some let you download the record directly, others provide a permalink for citations.

-Geneabank is a very impressive accumulation of record information provided by Genealogical associations of France.
+is another volunteer indexing site from all around France and Belgium .
 The drawback is you have to become a paid member to one of these societies in order to access the databases and purchase points.
+But you can search by last names and towns.
+Also by marriage names.
 Here are the lists of the Participating Genealogy Associations.
 You’ll notice numbers in parentheses after each Society.
 The numbers represent the names of departments in France.

 Filae.com (France) – $ and Free

-Once upon a time there was Genealogie.com and NotreFamille.com as one of the only means of researching French genealogy..
+Once upon a time there was Genealogie.com and NotreFamille.com as other ways researching French genealogy..
 Now the creator of those two sites has brought all of that into one big fast growing and simple to use site called Filae.com.
 What’s brilliant and wonderful about this site is it’s dedication in bringing their subscribers a growing online vital records and census images with their search results.
 You click on the image and it takes you right to the repository to the exact image.
 You can also download it from their website.
 What I couldn’t find on Geneanet, I have found on Filae.

 A little difficult to navigate but they have the towns, type of record and dates very neatly laid out.